 The ambulatory clinical experience occurs at the UMMC Midtown campus in the University of Maryland Center for Diabetes and Endocrinology (UMCDE) (General Endocrine, Metabolic Bone, Pituitary, Thyroid and Diabetes Continuity Clinics) and the BVAMC ambulatory clinics (Diabetes, Metabolic Bone, Thyroid Biopsy, and General Endocrine Continuity Clinics).
 The Midtown site is 1.25 miles (~10 minutes) from UMMC and the BVAMC is 0.2 miles from UMMC.
 During the second year of fellowship, fellows spend a total of one month working at endocrinology practices based at Greater Baltimore Medical Center (GBMC) which is located 10 miles (~20 minutes) north of UMMC and Mercy Medical Center (MMC) which is located 1.5 miles (~10 minutes) east of UMMC.
 During time at GBMC and MMC, fellows gain exposure to the practice of Diabetes, Endocrinology and Metabolism in a community setting seeing both outpatients and inpatients with diabetes and endocrine disorders.

 During the fellow’s second year of fellowship, they spend 2 weeks at GBMC and 2 weeks at MMC to gain exposure to the practice of diabetes and endocrinology in a community setting.
 While at GBMC, fellows see both outpatients and inpatients with diabetes and endocrine disorders whereas at MMC, the rotation is primarily outpatient.
 During the 4 weeks fellows spend at these locations, they continue to see patients once a week in their continuity clinic.
+Second year fellows have the option of rotating through PCOS and weight management clinics.

 University of Maryland Medical Center